On community structure validation in real networks: Community structure validation

 \subsection{Community structure validation indices}

-Ideally, we find evidence that a partition induces a clear community structure if every null hypothesis is rejected for a given type I error $\alpha$, i.e., $\tilde{p}_{rr} < \alpha$ and $\tilde{p}_{rs} < \alpha$ $\forall r,s$.
-More generally, a large proportion of rejections can be seen as evidence of a valid community structure.
-For undirected graphs we consider the following Unweighted Community Structure Validation index ($UCSV_1$):
+Ideally, evidence that a partition induces a clear community structure is strongest if every null hypothesis is rejected for a given type I error $\alpha$, i.e., $\tilde{p}_{rr} < \alpha$ and $\tilde{p}_{rs} < \alpha$ $\forall r,s$.
+More generally, a large proportion of rejections can be regarded as sufficient evidence of a valid community structure.
+We summarize this intuition through a set of Community Structure Validation (CSV) indices.
+The steps involved in the construction of the CSV indices are illustrated in Figure \ref{fig:idea}.